samhuk/eng-notes/README.md

   * Focus on the 80%, with the 20% in mind.
 * **My process**:
   1. Get requirement(s)/problem(s).
-  2. Make sure they are the correct requirement(s)/problem(s) to solve.
+  2. Make sure they are the correct ones to solve.
   3. Has somebody already created a solution or similar?
-(Don't reinvent the wheel)
   4. If so, use as base.
-Adapt and move onto PoC/validation.
+Adapt and move onto PoC/validation/iteration.
   5. Else, figure out solution.
+Research.
 Break the problem down.
-Divide and conquer.
 Need help?
-  6. Iterate and liase stackholders, ensure on right track.
+  6. Iterate and liase with stackholders, ensure on right track.
 Need initial buy-in?
   8. Iterate through stages: alpha -> beta, 0 -> 1 -> 2, eventually to GA.
-  9. Maintain, extend, semver, care, profit!
+  9. Market, maintain, extend, semver, care, profit!
 * **Don't be religious**.
   * Nothing is binary.
   * Optimal decisions almost always sit between 0 and 1, almost never at 0 and 1.